-It is believed that a wandering Sufi saint was taken ill in Kashmir was taken care of by a local man.
+It is believed that a wandering Sufi saint was taken ill in Kashmir and cared for by a local man.

 On recovering, the saint gifted the man a sapling of the crocus flower as a token of gratitude.

-There are others who believe that the spice finds mention in Vedic scriptures.
-Whatever be the case, we got a delectable spice!
+Others believe that the spice finds are mentioned in Vedic scriptures.
+Whatever the case, we got a delectable spice!

 The amount of labor, time, and dedication that goes into the cultivation of this spice justifies the price.